okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-oauth-for-okta/main/index.md

 layout: Guides
 ---

-This guide shows you how to interact with Okta APIs by using scoped OAuth 2.0 access tokens.
+This guide explains how to interact with Okta APIs by using scoped OAuth 2.0 access tokens.

 ---